Athi-Matyumza/Simple-tag-enumeration/README.md

 ## Acknowledgments

 - C++ standard I/O and string processing functionalities utilized.
-- Developed as part of an assignment to enhance skills in file parsing and basic C++ programming.
-- Collaborated with peers for additional insights and testing.

 ---

-**Note:** This project was created as an assignment, focusing on basic file parsing and string manipulation in C++.
+**Note:** This project was created focusing on basic file parsing and string manipulation in C++.
 It may serve as a foundational example for more complex XML parsing applications.